Tuesday, April 21, 2026

 MCP server architecture in production

 Three weeks before launch, our internal tools agent started hammering a Postgres MCP server we'd wired up for the data team.
-One rogue query-planning loop — the agent kept deciding it needed "just one more" table schema — made 4,200 list_tables calls in eleven minutes.
+One rogue query-planning loop kept deciding it needed just one more table schema and hammered list_tables until the database pool fell over.
 The server didn't rate-limit.
 The database connection pool exhausted.
 Nothing downstream recovered gracefully.
 The data team's dashboard went dark mid-demo.

 That was the moment I stopped thinking of MCP as a protocol for toy demos and started treating it like any other backend service: one that needs authentication, rate limits, circuit breakers, and operational runbooks.